Can I appeal a final decision of the Department of Revenue?

 Can I get a stay of collection while on further appeal?

 A stay of collection may be granted at the discretion of the Department.
 If you need a stay, you should contact the Department's Compliance Division.
+Contact the local office nearest your business.
 For a stay of collection, you must file a suitable bond, guaranteed by a specific, authorized surety insurer with the Department.
 The bond must be in an amount, which is up to twice the amount on which the stay is requested, plus interest, and must run for the duration of the requested stay.

 Can I appeal directly to Superior Court?